 A saucepan of bay leaf infused chicken stock simmering away on the stove.

-• In a large-deep skillet, heat olive oil and 1 tablespoon of butter over medium-high heat.
+2. In a wide and deep, heavy-bottomed skillet pan or braiser, heat olive oil and 1 tablespoon of butter over medium-high heat.
 Add celery and onion; sauté, while stirring, for 3 minutes.

 Toasting the arborio rice in the same Dutch oven with the celery and onion.
 A pot of hot chicken stock is warming on the burner behind it.